isx434324/kerberosproject/backendClassic/kclient/readme.md

 marta:*:5003:600:Marta Mas:/tmp/home/marta:
 jordi:*:5004:100:Jordi Mas:/tmp/home/jordi:
 admin:*:10:10:Administrador Sistema:/tmp/home/admin:
  ```

 Note that the user (In this case pere) must have an account in the kerberos server database.
-(See the section [Principals](https://github.com/isx434324/kerberosproject/tree/master/backendClassic/krb.edt.org) in the kerberos management documentation.)
+(To create it see the section [Principals](https://github.com/isx434324/kerberosproject/tree/master/backendClassic/krb.edt.org) in the kerberos management documentation.)
 We can see if pere exists in kerberos database:

  ```bash